baronvonbirra/demo-qa-form/README.md

 Hint: attention to the details

 ## Launching Cypress tests
+- Make sure node and npm are downloaded and up to date
 - Clone repo
 - _npm i_
 - _npx cypress run_ > for Cypress headless mode